 Yiwen Gu

-Yiwen Gu is a third year PhD student at Boston University in the Image and Video Computing Group.
+Yiwen Gu is a fifth year PhD student at Boston University in the Image and Video Computing Group.
 She is advised by Professor Margrit Betke.
 Her interests lie in the intersection of computer vision and human computer interfaces.

 yiweng [at] bu.edu | CV | Google Scholar